On the metric hypercomplex group alternative-elastic algebras for n mod 8 = 0

 \lstset{language=Delphi,basicstyle= ,commentstyle=} \lstset{numbers=left, numberstyle= , stepnumber=1, numbersep=5pt,formfeed= }

-In this article the fine-tuning of the algorithm 9.1 ~\cite{Andreev0}, ~\cite{Andreev1} is considered.
-In this connection, answers to the following questions are given.\\ \begin{enumerate} \item How to construct the metric hypercomplex Cayley-Dickson algebra by means of the algorithm 9.1 for $n=2^k$? \item How to construct the metric hypercomplex orthogonal group alternative-elastic algebra by means of the algorithm 9.1 for $n\ mod\ 8\ =0$? \item How to decompose the metric hypercomplex orthogonal homogenous group alternative-elastic algebra on an algebraic basis? \item That is the generator of the metric hypercomplex orthogonal homogenous group alternative-elastic algebra and as it to construct? \item How technically to realize the algorithm 9.1 and to construct the canonical sedenion algebra for n=16? \end{enumerate}$ $\\ Let product of elements of the hypercomplex group alternative-elastic algebra $\mathbb A$ ~\cite{Albert1},~\cite{Moreno1}, ~\cite{Andreev0}, ~\cite{Andreev1} over the field $\mathbb R$ and the vector space $\mathbb R^n$ (n mod 8=0) defined as
+In this article the fine-tuning of Algorithm 9.1 \cite{Andreev0}, \cite{Andreev1} is considered.
+In this connection, answers to the following questions are given.\\ \begin{enumerate} \item How to construct the metric hypercomplex Cayley-Dickson algebra by means of Algorithm 9.1 for $n=2^k$? \item How to construct the metric hypercomplex orthogonal group alternative-elastic algebra by means of Algorithm 9.1 for $n\ mod\ 8\ =0$? \item How to decompose the metric hypercomplex orthogonal homogenous group alternative-elastic algebra on an algebraic basis? \item What is the generator of the metric hypercomplex orthogonal homogenous group alternative-elastic algebra and how to construct it? \item How technically to realize Algorithm 9.1 and to construct the canonical sedenion algebra for n=16? \item How to associate the metric hypercomplex orthogonal homogenous group alternative-elastic algebra to the spinor quadratic form? \end{enumerate}